-There are a number of positive benefits for children partaking in horse riding activities.
-Not only is horse riding great for building their physical, social and mental skills, here are a few other important reasons why it’s a great idea to get your kid’s feet into the stirrups:
+Moreover, there are a number of positive benefits for children partaking in horse riding activities.
+Firstly, horse riding great for building their physical, social and mental skills.
+Also, here are a few other important reasons why it’s a great idea to get your kid’s feet into the stirrups:

-Fitness & Health: Horse riding is a fun way to get your child outdoors, away from the screens, and getting them physically active in the fresh air.
+Horse riding is a fun way to get your child outdoors.
+Away from the screens and getting them physically active in the fresh air.

-Making New Friends: Being in the equestrian environment is a wonderful opportunity for your child to develop their social skills, by meeting different friends than they have in their everyday peer group.
-People within the equestrian industry often talk about friends being made for life in the stables.
-If your jockey in-the-making loves the program, it’s more than likely they will meet up with the same friends the next time!
+Being in the equestrian environment is a wonderful opportunity for your child to develop their social skills.
+They’ll meet different friends than those in their everyday peer group.
+Also, people within the equestrian industry often talk about friends being made for life in the stables.
+So, if your jockey in-the-making loves the program, it’s more than likely they will meet up with the same friends the next time!

-Confidence Boost: There is nothing more empowering for a child than having to ride and take care of an animal twice their size!
-Whether they are riding, grooming or assisting in cleaning out the muck, with firm positive encouragement and patience, they’ll grow confidence for life.
-Under supervision, riding is suitable for all ages.
-For children with special needs, horse interaction is a fun, engaging activity that can assist in building confidence.
+There’s nothing more empowering for a child than having to ride and take care of an animal twice their size!
+Whether riding, grooming or assisting in cleaning out the muck, with firm positive encouragement and patience, they’ll grow confidence for life.
+Plus, under supervision, riding is suitable for all ages.
+Also, for children with special needs, horse interaction is a fun, engaging activity.
+And can greatly assist in building confidence.

-Teaching Personal Responsibility: Learning to look after and ride a pony will teach your child responsibility and accountability.
+Learning to look after and ride a pony will teach your child responsibility and accountability.
 Being around horses requires a level of respect (to the instructor, the horse and to other riders) and discipline.
-Through the whole riding process, children are taught to be patient, respectful, and after completing tasks, they have the fun reward of riding.
-If these traits and skills are instilled in your child from a young age, it will help set them up for the challenges of adult life!
-What better environment to develop these lifelong qualities, than learning how to ride!
+Moreover, through the whole riding process, children learn to be patient, respectful.
+Also, after completing tasks, they have the fun reward of riding.
+Plus, instilling these traits and skills in your child from a young age, will help set them up for the challenges of adult life!
+So, what better environment to develop these lifelong qualities, than learning how to ride!